Cocona Sakurai: 2023

+Sakurai was also awarded with the GTPA Rookie of the Year Award that was given to the season best LPGA of Japanese member within two years of their debut, and a JLPGA Fighting Spirit Award for her performance, which she narrowly missing out on the Annual Queen Award.

 2024

-On 23 March, Sakurai scored her first hole-in-one after turning pro on the second day of the Axa Ladies Golf Tournament (March 22-24) at hole 2 (par-3, 11th hole due to an in-start).
+On 23 March, Sakurai scored her first hole-in-one after turning pro on the second day of the Axa Ladies Golf Tournament (22–24 March) at hole 2 (par-3, 11th hole due to an in-start).

-In late May, Sakurai participated in her first U.S. Women's Open (May 30 – June 2), qualifying via her top-75 in the Rolex world ranking.
+In late May, Sakurai participated in her first U.S. Women's Open (30 May – 2 June), qualifying via her top-75 in the Rolex world ranking.
 She shot scores of 75 and 74 for a 9-over-par 76th place tie finish, and was 1 stroke shy of the cut line.

-After an underwhelming first half of the season, Sakurai shot a 65 on the first day of the Minebea-Mitsumi Ladies Hokkaido Shimbun Cup (July 4-7) to round out the day at a tie for first place, her first-ever first-day top finish.
-She ended up in sole 2nd place, four strokes behind the winner Haruka Kawasaki.
+After an underwhelming first half of the season, Sakurai shot a 65 on the first day of the Minebea–Mitsumi Ladies Hokkaido Shimbun Cup (4–7 July) to round out the day at a tie for first place, her first-ever first-day top finish.
+She ended up in sole 2nd place, with a score of fourteen under par (65, 71, 69, 69 = 274), four strokes behind the winner Haruka Kawasaki.
 This was her second runner-up finish, the previous one coming in 2022, her rookie year.
-The group of Sakurai, Kawasaki, and Amiyu Ozeki happened to be the first final group on the final day of a tournament on the tour to consist of members having passed the JLPGA Player Certification Test in the same year and being of the same age group.
+The group of Sakurai, Kawasaki, and Amiyu Ozeki happened to be the first final day final group to consist of members having passed the JLPGA Player Certification Test in the same year and being of the same age group.

-Sakurai qualified for the final major of the year, the AIG Women's Open (August 22−25) via the category of the top 50 of the Women's World Golf Rankings by virtue of higher-rankers qualifying through other criteria.
+Sakurai qualified for the final major of the year, the AIG Women's Open (22–25 August) via the category of the top 50 of the Women's World Golf Rankings by virtue of higher-rankers qualifying through other criteria.
 She shot 82, her worst since becoming a pro, then 78 for a total of 160 (+16), and missed the cut.

-At the Fujitsu Ladies Golf Tournament (October 11-13), competing as the defending champion, Sakurai entered play on the final day in first place (tied) for the first time on the LPGA of Japan Tour with a score of -10.
-Although she had a slow start, she showed a strong second half to catch up with Miyū Yamashita who eventually won the tournament by winning the playoff and Ayaka Furue who finished in 2nd place to briefly tie for the lead at -13.
-However, she was unable to improve her score thereafter and ended up in a 3rd place tie.
+At the Fujitsu Ladies Golf Tournament (11–13 October), competing as the defending champion, Sakurai entered play on the final day in first place (tied) for the first time on the LPGA of Japan Tour with a score of ten under par.
+Although she had a slow start, she showed a strong second half to catch up with Miyū Yamashita, who eventually won the tournament by winning the playoff and Ayaka Furue who finished in 2nd place, to briefly tie for the lead at 13 under par.
+However, she was unable to improve her score thereafter and ended up in a 3rd place tie with a score of 9 under par (65, 69, 70 = 204).

-Sakurai finished the year 27th in prize money and 28th in Mercedes point rankings.
+Sakurai finished the year competing in 34 tournaments with 5 top 10 finishes.
+She was 27th in prize money and 28th in Mercedes point rankings, and she earned her second consecutive priority seed.
 By making the top 30 in point rankings, she automatically qualified for the 2025 Japan Women's Open Golf Championship.